stacks-archive/keychain-manager-js/README.md

 Next, create a descendant private key from the account private keychain, which is essentially the private key of a keychain that has undergone many steps of unhardened derivation.

 Descendant keys preserve privacy in that knowledge of the account public keychain does not lead to knowledge of the descendant keys.
 This is because even though they don't use hardening, the derivation process involves approximately 256 bits of derivation, which makes it intractable to brute-force the path from the descendant public key to the ancestor public key.

+At the same time, be careful not to reveal any descendant private keys to anyone, as knowledge of the descendant private keychain can lead to knowledge of the account private keychain.

 ```js
 > chainPathHash = accountPrivateKeychain.secretHash('blockstack.org')